imiwn.com

 Background

 A soluble form of Toll-like receptor 2 (sTLR2) is present in human serum, plasma and other bodily fluids and showed anti-inflammatory potential (1).
-It is released early upon infection/cell activation and acts as a decoy receptor to limit inflammation (2-5).
-Elevated levels of sTLR2 may be present early in patients with sepsis, and other infective and inflammatory conditions (6-14).
+It is released early upon infection/cell activation and acts as a decoy receptor to limit inflammation.
+Elevated levels of sTLR2 may be present early in patients with sepsis, and other infective and non-infective inflammatory conditions.

 How the test works